 - Porters at airports – between R5 and R10 per luggage

 - Hotel porters – between R10 to R20 per porter service

 - Rangers and trackers – between R200 to R300 or more per day for both

 - Site guides (e.g. a guide at an activity) – R100 per person

 - Guides – anything between R200 to R300 per day, but R300 is the norm

 Please be aware that this is a guideline and you should never feel obliged to tip anyone… It is your discretion and thoughts on the service you have received that should govern your tips

 Most of the lodges that we stay at have got WiFi access, some may be slower than others (hey, it is the bush now)

-If you would like to use a mobile phone while on safari and do not want to pay more than the actual safari itself on international roaming then we would suggest using a local sim card… They are very cheap and airtime and data is equally inexpensive.
-Your guide can take you to a local shop to buy one or Shaun can organise one to be given to you when you arrive.
-Please just make sure of the following:
+If you would like to use a mobile phone while on our Kruger tours and do not want to pay more than the actual safari itself on international roaming then we would suggest using a local sim card… They are very cheap and airtime and data is equally inexpensive.
+Your guide can take you to a local shop to buy one, but bear in mind:

 - Make sure you know the size of the sim card your phone uses